gozer/aws-autoscaling-vertica/CopyLocalClusterToNewAwsCluster.md

 - **Create a Disaster Recovery Cluster**

   By replicating your database to a "cluster in the cloud", you can establish a working backup database that you can use if disaster strikes your primary cluster.
+Once your backup cluster has been established, you can periodically (and incrementally) re-synchronize it with the primary cluster to keep it up to date.

-  You can save money by suspending the backup cluster when it is not in use, and resuming it again when needed.
+  Save money by suspending the backup cluster when it is not in use, and resuming it again when needed.
 Use the `suspendCluster.sh` and `resumeCluster.sh` utilities provided with the HP Vertica AWS Auto Scaling open-source package.
 While the cluster is suspended, your AWS usage charges will be significantly reduced.

-  Once your backup cluster has been established, you can periodically (and incrementally) re-synchronize it with the primary cluster to keep it up to date.

-  If your primary HP Vertica cluster is hosted on AWS, you can defend against datacenter disaster by creating your backup cluster in a subnet hosted in a different AWS Availability Zone.

 - **Create Sandbox Clusters**